 Via google to A Bookman’s Catalogue Volume 2, its section on Swinburne.
 One of the books listed there is a copy of Charles Wells’ Joseph and his Brethren: A Dramatic Poem, published by Chatto and Windus 1876; to which Swinburne had written the introduction.
 The book is inscribed “Dr Ferdinand Praeger with George E J Powell’s friendly regards”; and it’s also signed Wilfred G F Praeger 5 January 1890.

-At George Ernest John Powell 1842-1882.
+At www.archiveswales.org.uk: the George Powell archive.
+George Ernest John Powell 1842-1882.
 Son of a landowner; estate is Nanteos nr Aberystwyth.
 Eton.
 Brasenose College.
 Traveller.
 Collector.
 3 volumes poetry.
 Translated some Icelandic sagas.
 Knew Swinburne and Longfellow.
 Inherited the Nanteos estate 1878.
 Married 1881 Dinah T Harries of Goodwick Pembrokeshire.
-No child.: the George Powell archive.
+No child.

 Marriage of Ferdinand Wilhelm Christian Praeger to Léonie Eugenie Alexandrina Bazile registered Marylebone January-March quarter 1849.